maygamalosman/Northwind/README.md

     git clone https://github.com/<username>/Northwind-Performance-Dashboard.git

     Open the provided SQL scripts and execute them in your database.
-    Open the Power BI or Excel file and connect it to your data source.
+    Open the Excel file and connect it to your data source.
     Explore the insights and customize as needed.

 Requirements

     Software:
-        Power BI or Excel (2019+).
+        Excel (2019+).
         SQL Server or compatible database engine.
     Skills:
         Basic SQL knowledge.